-What is Contentment?
+What Is Contentment?

-Jeff Robinson has started a great series on contentment, but the topic has been on my own heart as well.
 I’ve been reading Jeremiah Burroughs’ classic book, The Rare Jewel of Christian Contentment, and wanted to share a bit of it here.
 If you haven’t read this book, let me encourage you to get it and read it.
 American culture fosters discontentment and all the miseries and heartaches that go along with it.
 Discontentment is coveting what we do not have, longing for it, believing that if we have it, then we will be satisfied.
 To be content is to obey the 10th commandment, “You shall not covet” in the power of Christ and the gospel of grace.
 Here’s my summary of 20 ways that Burroughs describes contentment.

 “I have learned in whatever situation I am to be content” (Phil 4:11).